 This down payment can come from savings, proceeds of a previous sale or any other sources.
-The down payment is paid at closing and normally through cashier’s check or bank transfer.
+The down payment is paid at closing and normally through a cashier’s check or bank transfer.

 How Much is the Down Payment?

-The amount of down payment is decided by the mortgage lender.
+The amount of the down payment is decided by the mortgage lender.
 Traditionally, this was set at 20 percent of the purchase price, but less is normally acceptable to lenders nowadays.
 Real estate agents may still recommend the 20 percent figure and for good reason though.

 Offering the 20 percent figure as a down payment will make the seller more likely to accept the offer.
 The further away from this amount you are, the more it could negatively affect your chances of having your offer accepted.